blindpandas/bookworm/docs/userguides/en/bookworm.md

 * Enter: navigate to the next page in the current section
 * Backspace: navigate to the previous page in the current section
+* While the caret is at the first line, pressing the up arrow two times in succession navigates to the previous page.
+* While the caret is at the last line, pressing the down arrow two times in succession navigates to the next page.
-* Home: navigate to the first page of the current section
+* Alt + Home: navigate to the first page of the current section
-* End: navigate to the last page of the current section
+* Alt + End: navigate to the last page of the current section
 * Alt + Page down: navigate to next section
 * Alt + Page up: navigate to previous section